• Skip to main content

 Do you experience any of the following?

-• Feeling very preoccupied with thoughts about food and eating
+• Feeling preoccupied with thoughts about eating

-• Compensating for eating (for example, exercising, using laxatives, or vomiting)
+• Compensating for your eating

 • Feeling like your relationship with food, exercise, or your body is having a negative impact on your life

-If so, then STRIDES is here to help and support you.
+If so, STRIDES is here to help.

 Eating disorders affect people of every age, race, size, gender identity, sexual orientation and background.
 We are an inclusive service provider, our team consisting of a diverse range of staff, and we support people from all walks of life and communities, for example, people with disabilities, black or ethnic minority backgrounds, LGBTQ+, etc.